GIScience/hot-tm-critical-numbers/readme.md

 For deployment you should not use the build in web server of Flask (eg. `flask.run()` which `cli serve` is relying upon).

-Recommend deployment stack for this application is:
+Recommend deployment stack for this application is either:
-- Gunicorn (Application runner)
+- Gunicorn
 - Supervisor

-- Nginx Reverse Proxy
-    - If a proxy is nedded
+Or use Docker.

 See official docs for more information: http://flask.pocoo.org/docs/0.12/deploying/wsgi-standalone/